canonical/checkbox/contrib/checkbox-dss-validation/README.md

 # Welcome to the Checkbox DSS project!

-This repository contains the Checkbox DSS Provider (test cases and test plans for validating Intel GPU support in the [Data Science Stack](https://documentation.ubuntu.com/data-science-stack/en/latest/)) as well as everything that is required to build the `checkbox-dss` snap.
+This repository contains the Checkbox DSS Provider (test cases and test plans for validating Intel and NVIDIA GPU support in the [Data Science Stack](https://documentation.ubuntu.com/data-science-stack/en/latest/)) as well as everything that is required to build the `checkbox-dss` snap.

 # Requirements

 - Ubuntu Jammy (22.04)
 - Supported hardware platforms:
+  - No GPUs
   - Intel platforms with recent GPU (>= Broadwell)
+  - Recent NVIDIA GPU

 # Installation